Mamah Borthwick: Murder

-On August 15, 1914, Julian Carlton, a male servant from Barbados who had been hired several months earlier and was apparently mentally unstable, set fire to the living quarters of Taliesin and murdered seven people with an axe as they fled the burning structure.
-The dead included Borthwick; her two visiting children, John and Martha Cheney; David Lindblom, a gardener; a draftsman named Emil Brodelle; Thomas Bunker, a workman; and Ernest Weston, the son of Wright's carpenter William Weston, who himself was injured but survived.
+On August 15, 1914, Julian Carlton, a male servant from Barbados who had been hired several months earlier, set fire to the living quarters of Taliesin and murdered seven people with an axe as they fled the burning structure.
+The dead included Borthwick; her two visiting children, John and Martha Cheney; David Lindblom, a gardener; Emil Brodelle, a draftsman; Thomas Bunker, a workman; and Ernest Weston, the son of Wright's carpenter William Weston, who himself was injured but survived.
 Thomas Fritz also survived the mayhem, and Weston helped to put out the fire that almost completely consumed the residential wing of the house.
-In hiding, Carlton swallowed muriatic acid immediately following the attack in an attempt to kill himself.
+In hiding, Carlton swallowed hydrochloric acid immediately following the attack in an attempt to kill himself.
 When found, he was nearly lynched on the spot, but was instead taken to the Dodgeville jail.
 Carlton died from starvation seven weeks after the attack, despite medical attention.
 At the time of the attack, Wright was overseeing work on Midway Gardens in Chicago.

+Borthwick was buried in the cemetery at Unity Chapel near Taliesin.
+Wright was later buried there in 1959, but in 1985 his remains were cremated and reinterred at Taliesin West in Arizona.

 In popular culture

-A detailed nonfiction account of the tragedy at Taliesin is provided in Death in a Prairie House: Frank Lloyd Wright and the Taliesin Murders by William R. Drennan.
+A detailed nonfiction account of the tragedy at Taliesin is provided in Death in a Prairie House: Frank Lloyd Wright and the Taliesin Murders by William R. Drennan, published in 2007.

-Borthwick's time with Frank Lloyd Wright is the basis of Loving Frank, a novel by Nancy Horan.
-Mamah is also a subject of T.C.
-Boyle's 2009 twelfth novel, The Women.
+Borthwick's time with Wright is the basis of Loving Frank, a novel by Nancy Horan.
+Mamah is also a subject of T. C. Boyle's twelfth novel, The Women, published in 2009.

-An opera, Shining Brow, covers the story of the Cheneys and the Wrights, from when they meet in Wright's office, through the aftermath of Borthwick's death.
-Music was composed by American composer Daron Hagen with a libretto by Paul Muldoon.
 The death of Borthwick is described in the book The Rise of Endymion by Dan Simmons in a back-story of the persona of Frank Lloyd Wright.

+The opera Shining Brow covers the story of the Cheneys and the Wrights, from when they meet in Wright's office, through the aftermath of Borthwick's death.
+The opera premiered in 1993 with music by American composer Daron Hagen and a libretto by Paul Muldoon.

+A song on Conor Oberst's album Ruminations is named after Borthwick.